XanaduAI/MrMustard/README.md

 ```

 # The physics module
-The physics module contains a growing number of functions that we can apply to states directly.
-These are made out of the functions that operate on the _representation_ of the state:
+The physics module contains all the functionality related to the quantum optics of Mr Mustard.
+This includes the ``Anstaz`` class which is responsible for handling the numerics of ``CircuitComponent``s.

-- If the state is in Gaussian representation, then internally the physics functions utilize the [physics.gaussian](https://github.com/XanaduAI/MrMustard/blob/main/mrmustard/physics/gaussian.py) module.
-- If the state is in Fock representation, then internally the physics functions utilize the [physics.fock](https://github.com/XanaduAI/MrMustard/blob/main/mrmustard/physics/fock.py) module.

 # The math module
 The math module is the backbone of Mr Mustard.
 Mr Mustard comes with a plug-and-play backends through a math interface.
-You can use it as a drop-in replacement for tensorflow or numpy and your code will be plug-and-play too!
+You can use it as a drop-in replacement for tensorflow, numpy or jax and your code will be plug-and-play too!

-Here's an example where the `numpy` backend is used.
+Here's an example where the ``numpy`` backend is used.
 ```python
 import mrmustard.math as math